rachelHey/versus-virus-hack-length-of-stay-prediction/readme.md

 Please note that not all assumptions have been available prior generation of the data and some might deviate from the underlying literature.
 Conditional occurrence of medical preconditions and gender biases were not included in this first version.

-# Prediction models

-- A first very basic prediction model build with R, can be found at the end of [this document](https://rachelhey.github.io/versus-virus-hack-length-of-stay-prediction/).

-- An alternative model build in `Python` can be found [here](https://github.com/rachelHey/versus-virus-hack-length-of-stay-prediction/blob/master/python-version/Bed_Forecasting_Model_Training.ipynb).